braydenokley13-ux/CourtIQ/courtiq/README.md

 ## About the design files

 The design medium is **HTML/CSS/JS** — these are prototypes, not production code.
-Your job is to **recreate them pixel-perfectly** in whatever technology makes sense for the target codebase (React, Vue, native, whatever fits).
-Match the visual output; don't copy the prototype's internal structure unless it happens to fit.
+Your job is NOT to **recreate them pixel-perfectly**, but rather to use them as inspiration, and then implement in whatever technology makes sense for the target codebase (React, Vue, native, whatever fits).
 **Don't render these files in a browser or take screenshots unless the user asks you to.** Everything you need — dimensions, colors, layout rules — is spelled out in the source.
 Read the HTML and CSS directly; a screenshot won't tell you anything they don't.

 ## Bundle contents